Roundarm bowling: Origin

 The spread of roundarm in the 1820s was a natural reaction to the growing predominance of batsmen over the age-old underarm style of bowling.
 Its adherents argued that the legalisation of roundarm was essential to restore the balance between batting and bowling.
 However, high-scoring matches were still comparatively rare owing to vagaries in pitch conditions.

 The idea of roundarm is sometimes attributed to Christiana Willes, sister of Kent cricketer John Willes.
 The story goes that when bowling to her brother in the garden at home in the 1800s, Willes found herself inconvenienced by her large, lead-weighted dress which prevented her from performing the underarm action.
 Elevating the arm to just above waist height, she bowled without interference from her attire.
 According to John Major in More Than A Game, the story is unlikely to be true for reasons of fashion more than cricket because hooped skirts were out of fashion during the period of the Napoleonic War.

-Roundarm was said to have been devised in the 1790s by Tom Walker, known as Old Everlasting.
+Roundarm is also claimed to have been devised in the 1790s by Tom Walker, known as Old Everlasting.
 Walker was a famous opening batsman who had a solid defensive technique and was notoriously difficult to dismiss.
 He was also a more than useful bowler who was always looking for ways to improvise.
 Legend has it that he and some of his fellow players in the "Hambledon Era" used to practise in a barn during the winters.
 Walker worked out that he could generate more bounce and variation of pace if he bowled with his arm away from his body and soon realised that these deliveries gave the batsman added problems.
-He tried to use the style in important matches but was no-balled and had to return to his usual underarm lobs, with which he was by no means unsuccessful.
+He tried to use the style in historically important matches but was no-balled and had to return to his usual underarm lobs, with which he was by no means unsuccessful.